waywardgeek/infnoise/README.md

 ### Free As in Freedom

-The Infinite Noise Multiplier was invented in 1999 by Peter Allan, but was not patented at that time, but it was published.
+The Infinite Noise Multiplier was invented in 1999 by Peter Allan, but was not patented at that time.
 Peter is working with me to make INMs/Firebugs open-source hardware, unencumbered by patents or copyright.

 I reinvented with the Infinite Noise Multiplier architecture in 2013, and the board level versions in 2014.
 I hereby renounce any claim to copyright and patent rights related to